7 Tips to Ensure Protection from Coronavirus and Other Diseases

 For example, some hospitals in the throw of an epidemic will erect a small tent at the main entrance where all visitors need to be screened prior to entering the building.

 In instances when money still needs to exchange hands, a cashier booth is also a good idea to keep other employees at a distance from the public and out of harm’s way.
-In fact, when it comes to keeping your guards themselves safe, a mobile cashier, office, or guard booth is one of the best protections for coronavirus.
+In fact, when it comes to keeping your guards themselves safe, a mobile cashier, office, security shack, or guard booth is one of the best protections for coronavirus.